LXGDARA/finddaraadekore/README.md

 # finddaraadekore
-Repository for the Website
+Repository for the Website.
-This is the repository holding the code I wrote to create my personal website porfolio
+This is the repository holding the code I wrote to create my personal website porfolio.